DharmaDhuraiV/React-Calculator-App/README.md

+# Calculator App
+This project represents a calculator app created using Reactjs.
+This app performs basic calculations like addition, subtraction, multiplicattion and division.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).